May 15, 2026

 The practical effect: instead of a team member spending 10 minutes reading and manually assessing a piece, they spend 60 seconds reviewing structured output and deciding what to do.
 At crisis volume, that difference is what keeps your team ahead of the story rather than behind it.

 Delve's alert automations extend this further.
-You can configure an alert that fires only when coverage is negative, mentions a specific executive, comes from a publication on your priority list, and has been read by more than 10,000 people.
+You can configure an alert that fires only when coverage is negative, mentions a tracked executive or topic, comes from a publication on your priority list, and has been read by more than 10,000 people.
 The alert fires rarely and means something every time it does.
 It routes through Slack so it reaches the right person in the tool they're already in, not in a platform someone has to remember to check.

-The Inbox/Tracker/Dashboard structure maps directly to how crisis teams actually work: triage incoming coverage daily (Inbox), analyze what you track (Tracker), report from the structured data (Dashboard).
+The Inbox/Tracker/Dashboards and Reports structure maps directly to how crisis teams actually work: triage incoming coverage daily (Inbox), analyze what you track (Tracker), report from the structured data (Dashboards/Reports).
 The Tracker becomes a permanent data asset — every article tagged, filtered, and available for the post-crisis analysis that most teams can't do because they never built the database in the first place.

 For agencies managing multiple clients, each client gets a separate project with its own publication lists, topics, competitor set, and alert logic.
 A crisis on one account doesn't flood the team managing another.
 Share of voice tracking runs per client, and post-crisis reporting stays scoped correctly.